 Students should note that the University's Code of Assessment allows grades to be awarded only on the basis of demonstrated work.
-So, if you feel that some piece of assessed work has been affected by adverse circumstances, and if the staff agree, then the only course of action available is for the grade for that piece of work to be set aside (in the case of continuously assessed work and Class Tests), or to allow a resit (in the case of Degree Exams) - marks awarded cannot, and will not be adjusted, due to adverse circumstances.
-Note that a course cannot be passed if more than 25% of its assessments have been set aside.
+So, if you feel that some piece of assessed work has been affected by adverse circumstances, and if staff agree, then the only course of action available is for the grade for that piece of work to be set aside (in the case of continuously assessed work and Class Tests) or to allow a resit (in the case of Degree Exams) - marks cannot be adjusted.